sofiabelen/sofiabelen.github.io/content/projects/using-loom-to-catch-an-aba-bug/index.md

 Soooo... the test fails with an `index out of bounds`.
 I looked into what this means, and in loom's runtime engine, every atomic, `UnsafeCell`, thread and allocation is assigned a small *object id*.
 In this case, the valid ones are from 0 to 6, so this huge index basically doesn't belong to any of the objects that loom is tracking.

-However, this doesn't yet prove that we've managed to hit the ABA path yet, it's just a use-after-free case.
+However, this doesn't yet prove that we've managed to hit the ABA path yet.
+After printing printing the addresses, it turns out it's just a use-after-free case.
+I tried running it a few more times but no luck.

-What an use-after-free scenario could look like:
+Essentially, what an use-after-free scenario could look like:

 {{< mermaid-slider >}}
 ---